 - Max Planting Depth: 0.25” deep or broadcast and tamp to 0.25” deep

 - Growth Habit: Low-growing ground cover.
 Typically 3-6" tall.
 Spreads by above-ground stems or stolons.

 - Benefits: Adds nitrogen to the soil, roots loosen ground to improve tilth & drainage, breaks down quickly when mowed, feeds pollinators

 - Usual Seed Life: 3-5 years

 Cover Crop Management: Mow when needed

 Highest Quality Standards

 Our cover crop seed comes from high-quality stock and is tested for germination.
-We've selected the best varieties available in order to maximize each species potential.
+We've selected the best varieties available to maximize each species' potential.